Funding the United Nations: How Much Does the U.S. Pay?

 Have other nations increased their contributions in recent years?

 As U.S. contributions declined, China stood out as one of the countries that boosted its commitments to the United Nations.
-In 2021, China paid 15 percent of the peacekeeping budget, making it the second-largest contributor behind the United States.
-Since 2013, Beijing’s contributions to peacekeeping operations have increased almost threefold, and the country provides more personnel than any other UN Security Council permanent member.
-However, China was just the tenth-largest overall contributor of peacekeeping personnel as of December 2022; at that time, nonpermanent members Bangladesh, India, and Nepal each had contributed nearly triple the number of peacekeepers.
+In 2022, China paid about 16 percent of the peacekeeping budget, making it the second-largest contributor behind the United States.
+Since 2013, Beijing’s contributions to peacekeeping operations have increased threefold, and the country provides more peacekeeping personnel than any other UN Security Council permanent member.
+However, China was just the eighth-largest overall contributor of peacekeeping personnel as of November 2023, compared to Bangladesh, India, and Nepal, each of which contributes nearly triple the number of peacekeepers.

 Recommended Resources